 From 1100 to 1500 CE the language changed – Old Japanese gave way to modern changes.
-The original eight vowels was reduced to today’s five.
+The original eight vowels were reduced to today’s five.

-1603 CE began the Early Modern Japan era.
-The Tokugawa family seized power in 1603 and began 250 years of power as Shoguns, leaving the Emperor only with spiritual duties, while secular rule was the Shogun’s.
+The Early Modern Japan era began in 1603, when the Tokugawa family seized power and began 250 years of power as Shoguns, leaving the Emperor with only spiritual duties, while secular rule was by the Shoguns.
 Called the Edo period, the Shogun required all Daimyos to keep their families in Edo – the new capital later to be renamed Tokyo.
 The families were essentially hostages, to be sacrificed if the Daimyo started a war.
 The result was 250 years of peace.
 Samurais turned to art as a pastime, and poetry, painting, and other art forms flourished again.